isc-projects/kea/doc/sphinx/arm/agent.rst

 .. note::

-   No standard HTTP authentication scheme cryptographically bind  its end entity with TLS.
+   No standard HTTP authentication scheme cryptographically binds its end entity with TLS.
 This means that the TLS client and server can be mutually authenticated but there is no proof they are the same as for the HTTP authentication.